LUCKY BREAK PUBLIC RELATIONSMIKE STOMMEL, PRINCIPAL

 By Tracey Minkin

-The historic Cavalier Hotel, a grande dame that's welcomed 10 U.S. presidents, Elizabeth Taylor, Frank Sinatra, and other luminaries since it opened its opulent doors in 1927, has reopened in 2018 after a four-year renovation.
+The historic Historic Cavalier Hotel and Beach Club, a grande dame that's welcomed 10 U.S. presidents, Elizabeth Taylor, Frank Sinatra, and other luminaries since it opened its opulent doors in 1927, has reopened in 2018 after a four-year renovation.
 With much of the historic detail restored, new pleasures have joined the fun, including an on-site distillery, a full-service spa, and a reimagined Beach Club opening on Memorial Day.
 Rates for the 62 rooms and 23 suites start at $189.

 What You Should Know Before Visiting These 31 Popular Travel Destinations